Our life in Christ (3:1-17)

 If we are living as Paul is teaching, considering ourselves dead to sin, looking forward to the hope of the full redemption of our bodies upon the return of Christ, putting aside malice, turning from sinfulness, and putting on love, then we will have the peace of God living in us.
 It is a natural result of living in the will of God.

 John 14:27, "Peace I leave with you; My peace I give to you; not as the world gives . . . "

 Because we are redeemed, chosen of God, we are called to be in the one body of Christ.

 |16 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.|

-When the word of God is dwelling within us, the natural result will be to speak to each other in Psalms (from the book of Psalms), hymns (various songs of praise to God), and spiritual songs (songs of praise that are neither hymns nor Psalms).
-In other words, we will speak according to the word of God and our desire will be to do so, to have gods word in us so that we might speak at fourth.
+When the Word of God is dwelling within us, the natural result will be to speak to each other in Psalms (from the book of Psalms), hymns (various songs of praise to God), and spiritual songs (songs of praise that are neither hymns nor Psalms).
+In other words, we will speak according to the Word of God, and our desire will be to do so, to have God's Word in us so that we might speak it forth.

 Notice that thankfulness is expressed.
 It comes from the heart where God dwells and where the peace of God rules.

 |17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him|

 to God the Father.